-1. Can you tell us a little about your new role and what you’ll be working on?
+1. Can you tell us a little about your role and what you’re working on?

 I am the SVP, Marketing Solutions, and my job is to help our clients solve business problems.
 Location is an extremely powerful data point, and by understanding the dynamics of a client’s category and its specific challenges, we can empower brands and agencies to leverage real-world behaviors to inform all aspects of media/marketing efforts, from targeting through campaign optimization and measurement, as well as the analysis of consumer mobility and visitation trends.

-2. What is your vision for leading the Cuebiq Marketing Solutions team in 2021?
+2. What is your vision for leading the Cuebiq Marketing Solutions team this year?

-3. What is the biggest opportunity you see for data this year?
+3. What is the biggest opportunity you see for data right now?

 I think the biggest opportunity is for companies to (finally) prioritize privacy compliance and data quality over vanity metrics.
 Companies on all sides need to demand transparency with respect to data sourcing and to insist partners and suppliers maintain a consumer-first focus.

 A prime example is that our platform is 100% informed by first-party data (focused on a named-consent framework) to ensure not only the industry’s most stringent compliance to current/future privacy regulations but also that consumer rights and sensitivities are considered beyond the mandates of the law.